For a better experience, keep your browser up to date. Check here for latest versions.

 These questions can help guide thinking about data and are not exclusive to Indigenous issues.
 However, given the tragic histories and unbalanced power relationships between Indigenous Nations and settler states, we need to ask these questions when working with Indigenous data.

 This brings us to an ancient concept that is gaining recognition among Indigenous academics, thinkers and now tech companies: Indigenous Data Sovereignty.
 If you operate on the premise that Indigenous Peoples are sovereign entities, then you need to recognize that they need good data and data practises just like any other government.
 Yet Indigenous governments have special challenges that need to be considered and openly discussed.
-Indigenous Data Sovereignty needs to be conceptualised and practiced from the Peoples that the data is for and about.
+Indigenous Data Sovereignty needs to be conceptualized and practiced from the Peoples that the data is for and about.
 Remember the golden rule: nothing about us without us.

 We recognize that Indigenous Peoples never gave up sovereignty.
 We are not conquered Peoples.
 From one perspective, the settler state is an occupying force.
 From another, it is an unwelcome house guest.
-Most Canadians don’t think of Canada as an ongoing settler state - that’s not part of the widely accepted national narrative - however there are indications that it is beginning to change.
+Most Canadians don’t think of Canada as an ongoing settler state - that’s not part of the widely accepted national narrative - however, there are indications that it is beginning to change.
 Indigenous and non-Indigenous Peoples alike aren’t going anywhere, so we should try to (re)turn to a relationship of mutual respect between sovereign nations as symbolized and embodied by the Two Row Wampum.
 For that to happen, we need Indigenous Data Sovereignty.

-In the next article of our Decolonizing Digital series, we will dive deeper into what Indigenous Data Sovereignty is, what is means for Indigenous Peoples, and how the idea of Indigenous Peoples controlling their own data will make the world a more equitable place for everyone.
+In the next article of our Decolonizing Digital series, we will dive deeper into what Indigenous Data Sovereignty is, what it means for Indigenous Peoples, and how the idea of Indigenous Peoples controlling their own data will make the world a more equitable place for everyone.

 Subscribe below to follow this series and any other articles we publish to our blog.